ignatandrei/patterns/src/patternsSite/docs/patterns/Flyweight.md

 # Pattern:  Flyweight

-Flyweight pattern is used to reduce the memory and resource usage for complex models containing a large number of similar objects.
+Flyweight pattern is used to reduce the memory and resource usage for complex models containing a large number of similar objects.    <br />

 ## Example in .NET :